Resources, Support, Personal stories

 a little about Joey Lee*

 On February 18th, 1992, my life changed drastically, and permanently.
-While working as a Counselor for abused children and teens, sexually/physically, I injured my right knee.
+While working as a Counselor for sexually and/or physically abused children and teens, I injured my right knee.

 From that day on; one ''botched'' surgery after another; about 9 - 11 surgeries in three years, and now a total of 28 since that very day I was injured.
 And, that is how I ended up physically disabled.